-Qualified cellulosic biomass ethanol plant property.
-If, in any year after the year you claim the special depreciation allowance for any qualified cellulosic biomass ethanol plant property, the property ceases to be qualified cellulosic biomass ethanol plant property, you may have to recapture as ordinary income the excess benefit you received from claiming the special depreciation allowance.
+Qualified cellulosic biomass ethanol plant property and qualified cellulosic biofuel plant property.
+If, in any year after the year you claim the special depreciation allowance for any qualified cellulosic biomass ethanol plant property or qualified biofuel plant property, the property ceases to be qualified cellulosic biomass ethanol plant property or qualified biofuel plant property, you may have to recapture as ordinary income the excess benefit you received from claiming the special depreciation allowance.